Tanq16/blog_site/_posts/newbified/2022-11-26-newbified-apple-ecosystem-features.md

 16. `Hold ⌘` When there are multiple windows open and an action needs to be performed on a window that is not in focus, then hold down ⌘ while clicking on the out of focus window to perform the action without bringing the application into focus.
 17. `Preview` The Preview application on MacOS has a "Redact" tool under the Tools menu which can black out text from a PDF completely without a scope of recovery by any means (which might be otherwise possible when done by overlaying black boxes for example).
 18. `Reminders` When using the Reminders app, click return on an empty reminder to close the keyboard and hide the cursor i.e., write reminder then return to start writing the next reminder, or press return again when the field is empty to end writing the session (kinda like "that's it").
+19. `Hold ⌥` To show the current full path hierarchy of the current folder in Finder, hold down ⌥, which shows the path at the bottom.
+The final folder in the path can be right-clicked to show the option of copying the location as path.
+20. `Finder` When uploading a file into a file selection dialog, use ⌘ + Shift + G to open a text box for a path, which will instantly open that path in the file selection window.

 ## iPadOS